 Announcement [.pdf version] [.doc

-Application format [.pdf version]
+Application format [.pdf ]

 RESEARCH PERMISSION: ARIT fellowship applicants are responsible for

 obtaining the appropriate research permissions and visas.
 In general, researchers should seek permission to carry out research from the director(s) of the institution(s) where they intend to work; this including most libraries housed within Turkish museums.
 Scholars wishing to conduct research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering the country.
 Non-U.S. researchers should consult the Turkish

 Researchers who wish to work with collections and some libraries housed in the Turkish museums, however, should make their applications through the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums.
 If the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
 The permit application regulations and format for researchers are posted on the ARIT

 research permit page.
 ARIT may withhold payment of fellowship stipends if official research permission is not obtained.